Agrarsense

 Building 0, 0, 255

-Saved semantic pointcloud visualized in CloudCompare.
+Saved semantic pointcloud visualized in CloudCompare software.

 Image